dotswg/dots-requirements/draft-ietf-dots-requirements.md

   mitigation request.

 OP-009:
-: Name Resolution Caching: As DNS resolution may inhibited or unavailable during an active attack due to link congestion, DOTS agents SHOULD cache resolved names and addresses of peer DOTS agents, and SHOULD refer to those agents by IPv4 [RFC0791] or IPv6 address for all communications following initial name resolution.
+: Lookup Caching: DOTS agents SHOULD cache resolved names, PKI validation chains, and similarly queried data as necessary.
+Network-based lookups and validation may be inhibited or unavailable during an active attack due to link congestion.
+For example, DOTS agents SHOULD cache resolved names and addresses of peer DOTS agents, and SHOULD refer to those agents by IPv4 [RFC0791] or IPv6 address for all communications following initial name resolution.

 OP-010: